davidmascharka/detection-utils/examples/lecture_materials/1_Data.md

 - number of objects in that image.

 Our `boxes` array stores boxes in `(left, top, right, bottom)` format, which we refer to as `xyxy`.
 We'll discuss the data in more detail when we get to it.
-For now, let's cover our basic imports.